-Founded in 1836, the UVA School of Engineering and Applied Science is committed to making the world a better place by creating and disseminating knowledge and by preparing leaders who will solve the global challenges of the future.
+Founded in 1836, the UVA School of Engineering and Applied Science is dedicated to making the world a better place by creating and disseminating knowledge and by preparing leaders who will solve the global challenges of the future.

-Distinguished faculty members work directly with students in courses and laboratories across an array of engineering disciplines, in innovative research fields such as creating a sustainable future, engineering improved health care, advancing cyber and physical infrastructure, and providing personal and societal security.
+Distinguished faculty members work directly with students in courses and laboratories across an array of engineering disciplines, in innovative research fields such as creating a sustainable future, engineering improved health care, advancing cyber technologies and designing advanced materials.